argoproj/argo-helm/charts/argo-cd/README.md

 ## Upgrading

+### 4.0.0 and above

+This helm chart version deploys Argo CD v2.3.
+The Argo CD Notifications and ApplicationSet are part of Argo CD now.
+You no longer need to install them separately.
+The Notifications and ApplicationSet components **are bundled into default** Argo CD installation.
+Please read the [v2.2 to 2.3 upgrade instructions] in the upstream repository.

 ### 3.13.0

 This release removes the flag `--staticassets` from argocd server as it has been dropped upstream.
-If this flag needs to be enabled e.g for older releases of ArgoCD, it can be passed via the `server.extraArgs` field
+If this flag needs to be enabled e.g for older releases of Argo CD, it can be passed via the `server.extraArgs` field

 ### 3.10.2

-ArgoCD has recently deprecated the flag `--staticassets` and from chart version `3.10.2` has been disabled by default It can be re-enabled by setting `server.staticAssets.enabled` to true
+Argo CD has recently deprecated the flag `--staticassets` and from chart version `3.10.2` has been disabled by default It can be re-enabled by setting `server.staticAssets.enabled` to true

 ### 3.8.1